 The Coastal Prairie of Texas consisted of 9 million acres in the early 1800s.
 Since that time, this acreage has been greatly reduced due to cropland, livestock, and urban sprawl.
 Brazoria County has been affected by all three of these land altering activities (Smeins 1991).
-The proposed PRM was a prime example of a wetland prairie complex as seen in its historical prairie form in 1930 and 1944 aerial photography (Attachment A: Figures 5 & 6).
+The proposed PRM is a prime example of an herbaceous wetland as seen in its historical imagery from in 1930 and 1944 aerial photography (Attachment A: Figures 5 & 6).
 Post 1970 aerial photography shows the site as cleared and mowed for rice farming.
 The 72.4 acre reservoir, located on the northeast corner of the property was constructed for rice irrigation.
 Soon after rice farming was abandoned and the site was utilized for livestock grazing and sod farming.